 Who are we ?

-The “European Society for Engineers and Industrialists” – SEII – was created in 2004 with the aim of taking over and continuing the activities of the “Belgian Royal Society of Engineers and Industrialists” – SRBII – which, founded in 1885 by a group of Belgian engineers inspired by the Society of Civil Engineers of France, had to cease its activities at the end of 2003.
+The “European Society of Engineers and Industrialists” – SEII – was created in 2004 with the aim of taking over and continuing the activities of the “Royal Belgian Society of Engineers and Industrialists” – SRBII – which, founded in 1885 by a group of Belgian engineers inspired by the Society of Civil Engineers of France, had to cease its activities at the end of 2003.

 Our vision